Efficient parameter sampling for Markov jump processes: Experiments

 \section{Experiments}

-~ In the following, we evaluate Python implementations of our two proposed algorithms, the \naive\ MH algorithm (Algorithm~\ref{alg:MH_naive}, which we plot in yellow) and its symmetrized improvement (Algorithm~\ref{alg:MH_improved}, which we call symmetrized MH and plot in red).
-We compare different variants of these algorithms, corresponding to different uniformizing Poisson rates (i.e.\ different choices of $\kappa$, see section~\ref{sec:comments}).
-For \naive\ MH, we set $\Omega(\theta) = \kappa \max_s A_s(\theta) $ with $\kappa$ equal to $1.5, 2$ and $3$, represented in our plots with circles, triangles and square symbols.
-For symmetrized MH, where the uniformizing rate depends on both the current and proposed parameter, we consider two settings $\Omega(\theta, \vartheta) = \kappa (\max A(\theta) + \max A(\vartheta))$ ($\kappa = 1$ and $1.5$, plotted with {triangles} and {squares}), and $\Omega(\theta, \vartheta) = \kappa \max(\max A(\theta), \max A(\vartheta))$ ($\kappa=1.5$, plotted with {circles}).
-We compare these algorithms against two baselines: Gibbs sampling (Algorithm~\ref{alg:MJP_gibbs}, plotted in blue), and particle MCMC~\cite{Andrieu10}, plotted in black.
-Gibbs sampling involves a uniformization step to update the MJP trajectory, and for this we used three settings, $\kappa=1.5,2,3$, plotted with circles, {triangles} and {squares}.
-Unless specified, our results were obtained from $100$ independent MCMC runs, each consisting of $10000$ iterations.
-We found particle MCMC to be more computationally intensive, and limited each run to $3000$ iterations, the number of particles being $5, 10$ and $20$ (plotted with circles, trianges and squares).
+In the following, we evaluate Python implementations of a number of algorithms, focusing on our contribution, the symmetrized MH algorithm (algorithm~\ref{alg:MH_improved}), and as well as the \naive\ MH algorithm (algorithm~\ref{alg:MH_naive}).
+We evaluate different variants of these algorithms, corresponding to different uniformizing Poisson rates.
+For \naive\ MH, we set $\Omega(\theta) = \kappa \max_s A_s(\theta) $ with $\kappa$ equal to $1.5, 2$ and $3$ (here $\kappa$ must be greater than $1$), while for symmetrized MH, where the uniformizing rate depends on both the current and proposed parameters, we consider $\Omega(\theta, \vartheta) = \kappa (\max A(\theta) + \max A(\vartheta))$ ($\kappa = 1$ and $1.5$), and $\Omega(\theta, \vartheta) = 1.5 \max(\max A(\theta), \max A(\vartheta))$.
+We evaluate two other baselines: Gibbs sampling (algorithm~\ref{alg:MJP_gibbs}), and particle MCMC~\citep[][see also section~\ref{sec:pmcmc} in the appendix]{Andrieu10}.
+Gibbs sampling involves a uniformization step to update the MJP trajectory (step 1 in algorithm~\ref{alg:MJP_gibbs}), for which we use $\Omega(\theta) = \kappa \max_s A_s(\theta)$ for $\kappa=1.5,2,3$.
+Unless specified, our results were obtained from $100$ independent MCMC runs, each of $10000$ iterations.
+We found particle MCMC to be more computationally intensive, and limited each run to $3000$ iterations, the number of particles being $5, 10$ and $20$.

-For each run of each MCMC algorithm, we calculated the effective sample size (ESS) of the posterior samples of the MJP parameters using the R package \texttt{rcoda}~\cite{Rcoda2006}.
-This estimates the number of independent samples returned by the MCMC algorithm, and dividing this by the runtime of a simulation gives the ESS per unit time.
-We used this measure to compare different samplers and different parameter settings.
+For each run of each MCMC algorithm, we calculated the effective sample size (ESS) of the posterior samples of the MJP parameters using the R package \texttt{rcoda}~\citep{Rcoda2006}.
+This estimates the number of independent samples returned by the MCMC algorithm, and dividing this by the runtime of a simulation gives the ESS per unit time (ESS/sec).
+We used this to compare different samplers and different parameter settings.